-- Nearly 99% of Americans are served by a local public broadcasting station. - The cost of public broadcasting is about \$1.35 per American, per year. - Public television has been ranked the most trusted public institution for 15 consecutive years. - Public television has been ranked the second best use of taxpayer dollars (behind only military defense) for the 15th year in a row. - The Government Accountability Office has found that there is no substitute for federal funding to ensure universal service for public television.
+- Nearly 97% of Americans are served by a local public television station. - The cost of public broadcasting is about \$1.35 per American, per year. - For the 16th consecutive year, public television has been named #1 in public trust among American institutions in a nationwide annual survey. - Public television has been ranked the second best use of taxpayer dollars (behind only military defense) for the 16th year in a row. - The Government Accountability Office has found that there is no substitute for federal funding to ensure universal service for public television.